nightcrawcode/gooproject7/README.md

 shooter stuff inspired by splatoon

-And this game uses godot
+And this game uses GoDot